dhairya0609/Deep-Learning-based-Semantic-Information-using-Wireless-Transmission/README.markdown

 ## Future Scope
 - **Expansion to Other Media**: Currently limited to audio and text, DeepSC-ST could be extended to support other media types, such as images and videos.
 - **Enhanced Robustness**: Further improvements can be made to handle varying channel conditions and imperfect CSI more effectively.

-## Team Learning
-This project was conducted as part of the ECE310 course under the guidance of Dr. Dhaval K. Patel and teaching assistant Kashish Shah.
-The collaborative effort enhanced understanding of semantic features, model training, and their application to real-world wireless communication challenges.
-Breaking the problem into smaller segments facilitated clarity and effective teamwork.

-## References
-- Brownllee, J. (2020, August 5).
-How to prepare univariate time series data for long short-term memory networks.
-MachineLearningMastery.com.
-- Deep Joint Source-channel coding for Semantic Communications. arXiv.org.
-- A demo of Semantic Communication.
-IEEE conference.
-- Europar Parallel copies. statand.org.
-- How to read a paper.
-SIGCOMM.
-- IEEE Xplore Full-text PDF.